percona/pmm/source/concepts/architecture.rst

 * |pmm-admin| is a command-line tool for managing |pmm-client|, for example, adding and removing database instances that you want to monitor.
-  For more information, see :ref:`pmm-admin`.
+  For more information, see :ref:`pmm.ref.pmm-admin`.
 * **pmm-agent** is a client-side component a minimal command-line interface, which is a central entry point in charge for bringing the client
   functionality: it carries on client's authentication, gets the client